Call now in confidence immediate help & advice 24/7

 For a more accurate estimation of how much your time in addiction treatment in Plymouth might cost, call us today on 0800 088 66 86

-Most residential rehab clinics offer 30, 60 and 90-day programmes that can be customised to suit each patient.
+Most residential drug and alcohol rehab clinics offer 30, 60 and 90-day programmes that can be customised to suit each drug and alcohol rehab patient.

-It is possible to attend rehab for a minimum of 7-10 days to simply undergo the withdrawal process, but a stay of at least 30 days is recommended to experience the full benefits of this treatment.
+It is possible to attend drug and alcohol rehab in Plymouth for a minimum of 7-10 days to simply undergo the withdrawal process, but a stay of at least 30 days is recommended to experience the full benefits of this treatment.

 Many addictions including cocaine and cannabis are solely psychological in nature and therefore focusing on counselling and relapse prevention is often the most effective method of treatment.